oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 configured via the `domainNamespaces` setting.
 In each namespace that the operator manages, there are a couple of Kubernetes resources that have to be present before any WebLogic domain custom resource can be successfully deployed in that namespace.
-Those resources are either created as part of the Operator helm chart installation, or created by the operator at runtime.
+Those resources are either created as part of the operator helm chart installation, or created by the operator at runtime.

 There are a couple of things that you need to be aware if you need to do the following when the WebLogic  operator is running.
 * Add a namespace to the operator's managed namespace list,